-Why is it significant?
-The Memorial Hall, Koroit is of historical significance for its association with the Catholic church and for its demonstration of the moral and spiritual influence the church exerted on the lives of Catholics in that period.
+The Memorial Hall, Koroit is historically significant as one of the last purpose-built cinemas in rural Victoria.
+The Hall is also significant for its association with the Catholic church and for its demonstration of the moral and spiritual influence the church exerted on the lives of Catholics in that period.
+[Criterion A]

 The Memorial Hall, Koroit is architecturally significant as an outstanding late example of the work of Cowper Murphy & Associates, one of the most important and prolific firms of cinema architects in Australia.
 Its high degree of integrity, including a stainless-steel candy bar, original seating, carpet and lino, light fittings, signage, heating and other services, box office, kitchen fixtures and architectural detailing, is unusual and rare.
 It is also of note as possibly the largest building of several constructed at this time using portal frame construction.
 [Criteria B and D]

 The Memorial Hall, Koroit is significant as a mid-century cinema for its retention of its original seating as well as projection, sound and related equipment, and glass advertising slides.
 These objects add to an understanding of the cinema's operation.
 [Criterion D]